Application PortalContact Us

 Intended Outcome

-Grand Rapids Art Museum hoped to reach 600 students with this interdisciplinary activity and to reach new visitors through this exhibition presentation through partnerships with local schools.
+GRAM hoped to reach 600 students with this interdisciplinary activity and attract new visitors through partnerships with local schools.

 Actual Outcome